Alimony Lawyer in Orlando

 Delinquent alimony payments can be collected by court order through wage garnishment if necessary.
 If the failure to pay alimony is due to a lack of ability, the burden of proof is on the payor.
 In these cases, the court can order the payor to seek employment or hold them in contempt.

 Alimony is awarded based on need.
 When the payor fails to provide payments, it can dramatically impact the recipient’s life.
-If you are facing this circumstance, an alimony attorney at the O’Mara Law Group can help you enforce the alimony order so that your financial health is not derailed.
+If you are facing this circumstance, an experienced alimony lawyer at the O’Mara Law Group can help you enforce the order so that your financial health is not derailed.

 Types of Alimony in Florida